Carry-On Packing Guide To Survive Winter Storm Flight Delays & Cancellations

 If you absolutely have to check a bag (which we really recommend that you don’t do during periods of possible winter storm flight delays), make sure that you keep an emergency set of clothes in your carry-on.
 These can make all the difference between wearing sticky, wet clothes for hours because a 9-year-old spilled his soda on you, or being dry and comfortable.
 While you're at it we recommend having a separate laundry bag for your dirty clothes and a few packing cubes to keep your clothing organized.

-Tech & Work Items:
+Tech & Work Items to Pack:

 Work Items (Beyond Your Laptop, Tablet, And Important Documents)